horinezachary/dynamic-channel-bot/README.md

 ```
 `dvc$list:` This command will list all registered channels in the current guild.

+`dvc$help:` This command will return the help text in the channel it was called.\n"

 **NOTE:** channels must be input as id numbers, as voice channels do not have tags.